krish-7104/College-Management-System/README.md

 }
 ```

-Then add below document without any changes in **Admin Credentials**
+Then add the below document without any changes in **Admin Credentials**

 ```
 {